twarik/katacoda-scenarios/Tensorflow Serving/step1.md

 ## Install kubernetes

-We will use microk8s (a low-ops, minimal production Kubernetes) to install Kubeflow for our scenario.
+We will use microk8s (a low-ops, minimal production Kubernetes) to deploy Kubeflow for our scenario.

 `sudo snap install microk8s --classic`{{execute}}